 In the CBD study, the oral bioavailability of 180 mg of CBD found in the three of six dogs with increased plasma levels ranged from 13% to 19%.
 (13)

 These studies demonstrate that the bioavailability of hemp oil products is likely to vary from one dog to the next.
 Because of this wide variation combined with very few studies that help with dosing, it is recommended to start at a low dose, build up, and closely monitor your dog’s response to the CBD product.

 Do CBD Products Help Dogs?

-We do know that dogs, just like humans, have an ECS, and that cannabinoids from Cannabis sativa are likely to affect the ECS.
-Exactly how effective different cannabinoids are and on what conditions is a question that has not yet been answered by scientists, leaving owners to test out products at their own discretion and monitor these results.
+We do know that dogs, just like humans, have an ECS and that cannabinoids from Cannabis sativa are likely to affect the ECS.
+Exactly how effective different cannabinoids are and on what conditions are a question that has not yet been answered by scientists, leaving owners to test out products at their own discretion and monitor these results.

 Online you will find many owners discussing benefits of CBD oil on pain, cancer, inflammation, anxiety, and many other conditions in dogs, and we will have to wait and see what studies in the future find.

 Be sure to avoid products with THC due to the toxicity in dogs, however, there are many products out there formulated specifically with dogs in mind that are rich in cannabidiol and have little to no THC.

 1. Fitzgerald K.T., Bronstein A.C., Newguist K.L.
 Marijuana Poisoning.
 Top Companion Anim Med.
 2013; 28(1):8-12. doi 10.1053/j.tcan.2013.03.004

 2. Gyles, C. Marijuana for pets?
 Can Vet J. 2016; 57(12):1215-1218